Configure a SQL Server Availability Group for read-scale on Linux

 To manually fail over without data loss:

-Make the target secondary replica
+Make the current primary and target secondary replica

 To identify that active transactions are committed to the primary replica and at least one synchronous secondary replica, run the following query: